PaloAltoNetworks/pan-os-upgrade-assurance/docs/panos-upgrade-assurance/api/exceptions.md

 ## class `UnknownParameterException`

-Used when one of the requested configuration parameters processed by [`ConfigParser`](#class-configparser) is not a valid parameter.
+Used when one of the requested configuration parameters is not a valid.